AV1 Image File Format (AVIF)

 AVIF version 1.0.0 was released and approved in February of 2019 and is therefore ready to be used in production.
 This new version supports features like "high dynamic range" and "wide color gamut" to make it the most technically advanced form of high quality picture compression.
 High Dynamic Range is also known as HDR and wide color gamut is akin to what people now call "Ultra High Definition" photos and videos.

 The main application of AVIF has to do with producing high quality compressed photos that lose as little quality as possible during the compression process.
 A compressed photo will take less time to download from the Internet than a full-size photo but should maintain the same quality level.
 This speeds up page loading times, increases website storage capabilities, and allows web pages to be accessed even in low speed areas.

 While the AV1 file format software shows potential, there is a major problem in the application of that potential.
 Most web browsers do not currently support this type of image format.
 While AV1 can be used in video decoding, its image file format cannot be downloaded by Chrome, Firefox, or Explorer.
 It is still a new technology and it is being worked on and improved by Microsoft, Netflix, Google, and a host of other top-notch companies, but the current application of this format is limited because most browsers are not ready for it yet.

 Encoding and decoding AVIF

 As far as encoding goes, any of the three AV1 encoders are capable of producing the actual picture from the data.
-While you can choose between liabom, rav1e, SVT-AV1 only the liabom seems to pass both the technical requirements and the “eye” test.
-Once you choose liabom as your encoder, you should use the typical liabom encoder library known as C API.
+While you can choose between libaom, rav1e, SVT-AV1 only the libaom seems to pass both the technical requirements and the "eye" test.
+Once you choose libaom as your encoder, you should use the typical libaom encoder library known as C API.
 Next prepare the frame, run an encode function, and get the results back.

 Why is AVIF better than its competitors?